-Our data suggest a significant undersampling of trainees, physical scientists, users exclusively involved in imaging, and respondents outside of North America and Europe, possibly due to distributing the survey via existing networks which might have caused the partial exclusion of newer communities.
+Our data suggest a significant undersampling of trainees, physical scientists, users exclusively involved in imaging and respondents outside of North America and Europe, possibly due to distributing the survey via existing networks, which might have caused the partial exclusion of newer communities.
 The undersampling of physical sciences data makes drawing firm comparisons difficult, and future surveys will aim to target this community further to strengthen the bridging of life science and physical science communities that was initiated in this survey.
 Involving imaging core facilities at various universities and imaging consortiums that are focused on other continents such as the African Bioimaging Consortiums would broaden the representation of the imaging community in future such surveys.
-Incorporating input and feedback from a broader community will be helpful in better understanding the users' needs allowing the tool developers to prioritize the efforts accordingly.
+Incorporating input and feedback from a broader and-conditions) on Wiley Online Library for rules of use; OA articles are governed by the applicable Creative Commons License community will be helpful in better understanding the users' needs allowing the tool developers to prioritise the efforts accordingly.